Note to Our Readers:

-Who invented the toaster

 Who invented the toaster?

-It sounds like a simple question, but you will be surprised by how many people usually get it wrong.
+It sounds like a simple question, but the answer is more nuanced than you might think.
 When I recently asked this question from my readers, more than 90 percent of them said Charles Strite.

 Enough with the pyramids.